ugurkocde/IntuneAssignmentChecker/README.md

 - 🔐 Support for certificate-based authentication
 - 🔄 Built-in auto-update functionality
 - 📊 Detailed reporting of Configuration Profiles, Compliance Policies, and Applications
+- 📈 Interactive HTML reports with charts and filterable tables

 ## 🎥 Demo